 - Household Rules: We appreciate those who open their home up to CARE Groups and out of respect to them we need to… (e.g., take shoes off, clean up toys afterward, put chairs back, leave by 8 pm, etc.)

 If your house was burning down and you only had time to grab one thing, everyone is already out of the house, what thing would you take?

 STORY PREPARATION — Introduce today’s story.

-TELL THE STORY — Give a short summary of the passage
+TELL THE STORY — Story the passage from memory

-REBUILD THE STORY — Have someone read the passage
+REBUILD THE STORY - Have someone read the passages

 DEBRIEF THE STORY — Ask the questions

 - What does this passage reveal to us about humankind?

 - Why do you think Adam and Eve didn't believe that what they had was enough?